 Along with success and popularity, the 1990s brought heartbreak to NYRR.
 In 1990, Lebow was diagnosed with brain cancer.
 He fought heroically, working with doctors at New York’s Memorial Sloan-Kettering Cancer Center and inspiring cancer patients worldwide by running during chemotherapy.
 With his cancer in remission, Lebow produced perhaps the most poignant moment in NYRR history when he completed the 1992 New York City Marathon in 5:32:34 with Waitz by his side.
 On October 9, 1994, just four weeks before the 25th New York City Marathon, Lebow succumbed to the disease.
 Steinfeld took over as president and marathon race director.

-NYRR dramatically increased its commitment to youth programs, which in 1998 brought running and health programs to some 30,000 children in New York City and elsewhere.
+NYRR dramatically increased its commitment to youth programs, which in 1998 brought running and health programs to children in New York City and elsewhere.